Icon Nutrition Outline Health

 Image credit: ieronymos, Shutterstock

-Warm weather brings a host of adventures for your pup, and one of the many mysteries your dog may find too enticing to ignore are the emergence of cicadas.
+Warm weather brings a host of adventures for your pup, and one of the many mysteries your dog may find too enticing to ignore is the emergence of cicadas.
 These loud, buzzing insects don’t sting or bite, so you might think they’re harmless to your pup.
 But what if your dog develops a taste for these hard-shelled insects?
 Can dogs eat cicadas safely, or do they pose a health hazard if ingested?

 Where Do Cicadas Live?